K11MCH1/AdrenoToolsDrivers/README.md

 # AdrenoTools drivers for Android emulators

+### DISCLAIMER

+I'm not a programmer.
+Therefore I do NOT make/code the drivers.
+Mesa does.
+I merely "compile" them.
+See it as having a recipe of your favorite sandwich and following it to it's end result.
+That's What I do.
+So do not wait on me for the next driver of some unsupported chip.
+Thank you, and thank you for your support!

 ---